DiarmuidM/creative-and-computational-methods-for-digital-data/README.md

 ## Acknowledgements

-We are to the Scottish Graduate School of Social Science and the Scottish Graduate School of Arts & Humanities for funding this course through their joint [Spring into Methods series](https://social.sgsss.ac.uk/spring-into-methods/).
+We are very grateful to the Scottish Graduate School of Social Science and the Scottish Graduate School of Arts & Humanities for funding this course through their joint [Spring into Methods series](https://social.sgsss.ac.uk/spring-into-methods/).
 * Dr Diarmuid McDonnell
 * Professor Katarzyna Kosmala
 * Mr Elfneh Bariso